-Achiote, Bixa orellana, Annatto seeds
+Achiote, Bixa orellana, Annatto

 50 seeds Achiote, Bixa Orellana, Annatto.
 No GMO.
 85% germination, 99% purity.